Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Selected Applications of Proposed Model

 \subsection{Estimating Vessel Networks from Signals}

-Estimating a representative \ac{VN} from an observed molecular signal is crucial for many envisioned \ac{MC} applications, especially since patient-specific vascular topologies are generally unknown.
-Such estimates could enable precision medicine, e.g., by tumor localization from biomarker signals or yield simplified \acp{VN} with comparable transport dynamics, useful for designing microfluidic chips that mimic organ dynamics.
-In the following, leveraging the analytical tractability of the MIGHT model, derived in Section~\ref{sec:IGD}, we propose a method for estimating a simplified \ac{VN} that reproduces the behavior of an unknown complex \ac{VN} underlying an observed signal $r(t)$.
+Estimating a representative \ac{VN} from an observed molecular signal is crucial for many envisioned \ac{MC} applications, especially since patient-specific \ac{VN} topologies are generally unknown.
+For instance, estimating \acp{VN} could yield simplified \acp{VN} with comparable transport dynamics, useful for designing microfluidic chips that mimic organ dynamics.
+In the following, leveraging the tractability of the \ac{MIGHT} model, we propose a method for estimating a simplified \ac{SISO}-\ac{VN} that reproduces the behavior of an unknown complex \ac{SISO}-\ac{VN} underlying an observed signal $r(t)$.
+For brevity, we focus on the \ac{SISO} case with impulsive injections at each \ac{Tx}, since the focus of this work is the introduction of \ac{MIGHT} and not its applications.
+In future work, we aim to generalize the approach to \ac{MIMO}-\acp{VN}.

-Let $r(t)$ denote a molecular signal (e.g., $N_\mathrm{obs}(t)$, flux, or concentration) observed at $n_\mathrm{out}$ of an unknown \ac{VN}.
-To estimate a representative \ac{VN} that reproduces $r(t)$, we proceed in two steps.
-First, we fit the \ac{IG} mixture in~\eqref{eqn:NetworkFlux} with $M$ components to $r(t)$.
-Second, we synthesize a \textit{prototype \ac{VN}} capable of producing the mixture that has been estimated in the first step.